microsoft/vscode-go/README.md

 You can set up a development environment for debugging the extension during extension development.

-First make sure you do not have the extension installed in `~/.vscode/extensions`.
-Then clone the repo somewhere else on your machine, run `npm install` and open a development instance of Code.
+First make sure you do not have the extension installed in `~/.vscode/extensions` and that you have TypeScript installed.
+Then clone the repo somewhere else on your machine, run `npm install && tsc -p .` and open a development instance of Code.

 ```bash
 rm -rf ~/.vscode/extensions/lukehoban.Go